What is GPDO?

 What is an AONB?
 An AONB stands for ‘Area of Outstanding Natural Beauty.’
 It is a designation given to a specific geographic area in the United Kingdom that is considered to have significant natural beauty and environmental significance.
 AONBs are similar to National Parks in terms of their protected status and the level of conservation… Read more »

-How long does a planning application take?
+How long does planning permission take?
 And how to avoid delays…

-How long does a planning application take?
+How long does planning permission take?
 Whether you are proposing an extension, loft conversion or new build, planning permission usually takes eight weeks to be granted, unless your application is ‘unusually large or complex’, in which case the deadline can be extended to 13 weeks.
-Design above by Ash, architect from Lambeth,… Read more »
+Design above by Ash, architect from Lambeth, London.
+Click… Read more »

 Do you need planning permission for a loft conversion?